dngulin/ksi/Documentation~/api/T.DynSizedAttribute.g.md

 > \]

-Attribute to indicate an [ExplicitCopy](T.ExplicitCopyAttribute.g.md) type that contains a dynamically sized buffer.
+Attribute to indicate an [ExplicitCopy](T.ExplicitCopyAttribute.g.md) type that contains a dynamically sized buffer that enables reference lifetime and aliasing diagnostics.

 Should be added to a struct that contains fields of the `DynSized` type.
-Enables reference lifetime and aliasing diagnostics.

 ```csharp
 [AttributeUsage(AttributeTargets.Struct)]